The Luxury Report 2019:

 Thinking about how brands can add meaning to people’s lives to make them better, more fulfilled, richer, happier and more filled with potential shifts the dynamic and makes the conversation on the purpose of brands in the world real, concrete and human-centric as opposed to demonstrative, illusory, and centred on brand image.
 This, in turn, generates human value, meaning, and purpose back for brands as the increased trust that brands are now able to build in people’s lives in response to their real authentic needs, values and identities inflates their symbolic value which directly translates into their monetary value, brand relevance, and market share.

-Stepping out of the spotlight makes brands' impact real
+Stepping out of the spotlight makes the brands' impact real

 But to shift their focus from purpose to meaning, brands have to do the unimaginable and realize that although they want to generate value for people that leads to their profits, the conversation is not about them.
 It is about people.
 This requires a second mindset shift concerning what kind of value brands generate – as the real value of brands in people’s lives isn’t fuelled by brand aspiration, but by human wellbeing.